morepath/morepath/doc/app_reuse.rst

 Linking to other mounted apps
 -----------------------------

+.. sidebar:: Using mount names

+  Instead of using the application class as the first argument to :meth:`morepath.Request.child` and :meth:`morepath.Request.sibling`, you can instead use the name under which it was mounted.
+The ``name`` can be explicitly passed in the ``mount`` directive.
+If the mount name is ommitted it defaults to what was given as the ``path``.

 When we have one app mounted inside another, we want a way to make links between them.